-In 2019, Mater Academy Charter Middle School successfully completed its 14th year of operation, enrolling 1,332 students in grades 6-8.
-The school earned a letter grade of "A" from the Florida Department of Education for the 10th consecutive year, and ranked among the top-performing public middle schools in Miami-Dade County and the State of Florida.
+In 2020, Mater Academy Charter Middle School successfully completed its 15th year of operations, enrolling 1,322 students in grades 6-8.
+The school ranked among the top-performing public middle schools in Miami-Dade County and the State of Florida.